Glossary

 Also referred to as Seed, Mnemonic, and Backup phrase.

-The controlling keypair of a bitcoin wallet can be derived from a recovery phrase of 12 words (or 18 or 24, which is less common) from a standardized list, defined in BIP39.
+The controlling keypair of a bitcoin wallet can be derived from a recovery phrase of 12 words (it can also be 18 or 24 words, which is less common and not recommended as it does not provide better security) from a standardized list, defined in BIP39.
 The recovery phrase provides full access to a bitcoin wallet as it contains the private key and is therefore very valuable.
 It’s extremely important to keep it safe, both from other people getting access to it and for yourself not to lose it by creating one or several backups of the phrase.
-In many applications most of this work falls on the user and it’s important to acknowledge the responsibility here of the makers of the application to ensure that the user is able and aware of how to securely store a recovery phrase backup.
+In many applications, most of this work falls on the user, and it’s important to acknowledge the responsibility here of the makers of the application to ensure that the user is able and aware of how to securely store a recovery phrase backup.

 Simplified payment verification (SPV) #